YINI-lang/YINI-spec/mini spec.md

 - **Encoder**: A MINI-Encoder takes an object or data structure on the host and converts/saves it to a MINI document.

 ## Whitespaces
-Newlines can be LF (0x0A) or CRLF (0x0D 0x0A).
+Newlines are LF (0x0A) or CRLF (0x0D 0x0A).
 Tabs and blank spaces are ignored.

 ## Section Headers
 A Section header consists of an identifier (unique word/name, phrase without any spaces) surrounded by one or more hash-symbols `#` on each side.
 There must be an equal number of `#` characters on both sides.
 The number of hash-symbols indicates the level of the section.